 You see, it’s not just about understanding how your visitors and customers think.
 It’s also about pairing that knowledge with an understanding of persuasion to convince them to take the actions you want.

-Conversion rate optimization, at its core, is the practice of persuading visitors to change their behavior in your favor.
+CRO, at its core, is the practice of persuading visitors to change their behavior in your favor.
 Andre Morys of Web Arts explains:

 Andre Morys, Web Arts

 "I wish more people would deeply understand that CRO is not about tweaking websites, but about changing behavior.
 Usually I take a look in the optimization backlog of new clients as one of the first things, and they are full of pseudo hypotheses that won’t lead to any effect.

 ‘When we change the button to the left, people will buy more’ - that is not a hypothesis, that is a dream.
 A good hypothesis explains why the change of an element will influence the customer behavior."

 Use your understanding of your customers and human psychology to design tests that aim to alter behavior.

 So, for example, changing the button color from blue to green is much less meaningful than removing a secondary call to action to refocus the distracted visitor on the more valuable “Add to Cart” button.

 Psychology, much like copywriting, is often considered a creative exercise by those who are new to CRO.
 To the contrary, it’s as data-informed as any other discipline and can directly impact your bottom line.

 Before you dive into testing, Tiffany daSilva of FlowJo recommends putting in the effort to establish a solid marketing foundation:

 "CRO/Growth shouldn't start until you have a solid marketing foundation.
 I always make sure before I start testing things that I have a solid strategy in place for SEO, PPC and email.